asascience-open/arcmap-roms-regrid/README.md

 To run the ROMS regridding tool, select the only tool under the ROMS Regridder toolbox from the toolbox menu.
 Fill out the form with the required (and optional, if desired) parameters.

-To open the newly created netCDF file, which has been regridded based on the previous inputs to the tool, use the Multidimensional Toolbox from the ArcMap toolbox menu.
+To open the newly created netCDF file, which has been regridded based on the previous inputs to the tool, use the `Multidimension Tools` toolbox from the ArcMap toolbox menu.